munishnextb/Assignment_Nextbillion_MapRendering-Search-DirectionsAPI/README.md

 Hit the search API using javascript fetch method <br>
 considered the first outcome from the overall 20 results of POIs response (via search API) for the marker and final POI for rendering on the map tile which is further considered for the routing destination (considering the origin as - hard coded current location of 3b2 Mohali, Punjab, India) <br>
-If you are not familiar with 3b2 Mohali locality, please search for places as such - "Gopal Hospital", "Liberty Hospital", "Cafe Coffee Day"and "Max Hospital" etc.
+If you are not familiar with 3b2 Mohali locality, please search for places as such - "Gopal Hospital", "Liberty Hospital", "Cafe Coffee Day"and "Max Hospital" etc <br>

+**Demo Run Workflow** - <br>
+Please type "Gopal Hospital" in the search box and hit the Search button to locate on map <br>
+Further Hit the "Request Direction" button to get the routing direction <br>
+You would observe the ETA's & Distance parameter in the last dialog box <br>